-Figure 4-7.
+Figure 4-5.
 FLASH Options Register (FOPT)

 Table 4-8.
-FOPT Register Field Descriptions
+FOPT Field Descriptions

 Field Description 7 KEYEN Backdoor Key Mechanism Enable - When this bit is 0, the backdoor key mechanism cannot be used to disengage security.
 The backdoor key mechanism is accessible only from user (secured) firmware.
 BDM commands cannot be used to write key comparison values that would unlock the backdoor key.
 For more detailed information about the backdoor key mechanism, refer to Section 4.5, "Security."
-0 No backdoor key access allowed.
-1 If user firmware writes an 8-byte value that matches the nonvolatile backdoor key (NVBACKKEY through NVBACKKEY+7 in that order), security is temporarily disengaged until the next MCU reset.
-6 FNORED Vector Redirection Disable - When this bit is 1, then vector redirection is disabled.
+O No backdoor key access allowed.
+If user firmware writes an 8-byte value that matches the nonvolatile backdoor key (NVBACKKEY through NVBACKKEY+7, in that order), security is temporarily disengaged until the next MCU reset.
+6 FNORED Vector Redirection Disable - When this bit is 1, vector redirection is disabled.
 0 Vector redirection enabled.
 1 Vector redirection disabled.
-1:0 SEC0[1:0] Security State Code - This 2-bit field determines the security state of the MCU as shown in Table 4-9.
-With the MCU is secure, the contents of RAM and FLASH memory cannot be accessed by instructions from any unsecured source including the background debug interface.
-For more detailed information about security, reto Section 4.5, "Security."
+1:0 SEC0[1:0] Security State Code - This 2-bit field determines the security state of the MCU as shown below.
+When the MCU is secure, the contents of RAM and FLASH memory cannot be accessed by instructions from any unsecured source including the background debug interface.
+For more detailed information about security, refer to Section 4.5, "Security."
+00 Secure 01 Secure 10 Unsecured 11 Secure SEC0[1:0] changes to 10 after successful backdoor key entry or a successful blank check of FLASH.